lifehackjim/roboflow_gap/docs/task_types.md

 ### Pros

-1. No Pre-tagged Pictures Needed: Works without needing images to be labeled in advance.
+1. No Pre-tagged Images Needed: Works without needing images to be labeled in advance.
 2. Finds New Things: Can spot and identify objects that haven't been specifically taught.
-3. Works on Many Types of Pictures: Good at dealing with a wide range of images without needing special adjustments.
+3. Works on Many Types of Images: Good at dealing with a wide range of images without needing special adjustments.

 ### Cons

 1. Results Can Vary: Sometimes, it might not separate things in the way you expect.
 2. Needs Further Analysis: Just splitting up an image doesn't always tell you what the parts are.
-3. Performance Fluctuates: How well it works can change a lot depending on the picture.
+3. Performance Fluctuates: How well it works can change a lot depending on the image.

 ### Inference Models